emilianvrd/Maneuvers/Flourishes.md

 Quick action\
 You imbude your weapon with divine power.
 For 1 minute, your Strikes deal an extra 1d4 radiant damage.
 You can use this Flourish three times per day.

+### Impossible Shot
+Ranged\
+1 action\
+You fire a volley at all foes in an area.
+Make one Strike with a against each enemy within a 4m radius burst centered at a point within the first range increment of a ranged weapon you are wielding.
+You gain a +5 circumstance bonus to this damage and you roll the damage only once for all targets.
+You can use this Flourish three times per day.

 ### Inspiring speech
 Buff, Mental\
 10 minutes\